-Meet at bus stop A - yellow kiosk, Parizska Street no. 1, on the corner of Old Town Square (Staromestske namesti).
-The nearest metro station is Staromestska (Line A), a 3-minute walk down Kaprova Street in the direction of Old Town Square.- oposite of CARTIER SHOP, next to the St. Nicholas Church.
+Meet at bus stop A – yellow kiosk, Parizska Street no. 1, on the corner of Old Town Square (Staromestske namesti), opposite the Cartier shop and next to St. Nicholas Church.
+The nearest metro is Staromestska (Line A).
+Check in at yellow kiosk before departure, please arrive early for assistance now.

 In the northeastern corner of Staré Město is the former Convent of St Agnes, Prague's oldest surviving Gothic building.